schuchert/wikispaces/pages/MyCv.md

 The system is built and deployed using GitHub actions, as well as XCode, and both the Android and Apple application stores.

-The backend included: Amazon Textract, API Gateway, Amplify, CloudFormation, CloudWatch, Cognito, DynamoDB, IAM, Lambda, S3, Serverless, AWS CDK.
+The backend includes: Amazon Textract, API Gateway, Amplify, CloudFormation, CloudWatch, Cognito, DynamoDB, IAM, Lambda, S3, Serverless, AWS CDK.

 The two front ends used: React-Native for mobile development, and Angular for the web-based administration client.